Department of Physical Therapy

 PT 760, PTDDT VIII - Pediatrics, 4 Units

-(90 contact hours) This course provides the background knowledge needed to assess functional status, evaluate, and develop appropriate treatment programs for infants and children from premature birth to adolescence.
-Lab sessions held at a developmental center allow students to evaluate, develop a plan of care, and manage children under faculty supervision.
+This course provides the background knowledge needed to assess functional status of, evaluate, and develop appropriate treatment programs for infants and children from premature birth to adolescence.
+Lab sessions allow for observation and assessment of typical development and the opportunity to experience a variety of intervention strategies.

 PT 762, Seminar II, 2 Units